 From the above statistics and growth projections, it is evident that DevOps trend goes much beyond implementation.
 It focusses on effective organizational change, as people, process, information and technology form the core of DevOps.

 As we see the market inclining towards DevOps, it’s just a matter of time that many more organizations will sooner or later implement this software release model with a prime intention of enabling automation in software deployment.
 The success of DevOps owes to the framework that enables teams to speed up software releases and gain speed to market by ensuring quality.

-With more organizations stepping forward to adopt DevOps practices to enable automated software deployment, we are rapidly stepping towards a fast paced culture, where build and testing must happen rapidly and simultaneously.
-This approach helps maintain quality checks on a regular basis with faster time to market and cost-effectiveness.
-High quality assurance is deeply rooted in DevOps and cannot be separated from the process.
+With more organizations stepping forward to adopt DevOps practices to enable automated software deployment, we are rapidly stepping towards a fast-paced culture, where build and testing must happen rapidly and simultaneously.
+This approach helps maintain quality checks on a regular basis with a faster time to market and cost-effectiveness.
+High-quality assurance is deeply rooted in DevOps and cannot be separated from the process.

 Role of QA in the world of DevOps

 In traditional approaches, QA has effectively played the role of a gatekeeper for many successful software deliveries.
 In DevOps environment, QA plays a pivotal role in thinning the boundaries between development teams, operations teams, and testing teams leading to faster deliveries.

 In a DevOps environment, role of QA is to feed new development code to production environment.
 DevOps teams provide necessary infra and tools needed to make deployment easier and at the same time ensure that changes are functioning as per the defined need.